tu-team/2/doc/analysis/appraisal_theory.md

 ##  Multi-level Sequential Check Model

 ### Criteria

-1. Compatible with model of six - good
+1. Compatibile with model of six (no levels of processing) = 1
+1. Compatibel with Plutchick theory
+1. Compatible with Tomkins theory
-1. Structure
+1. Structure = 1
-1. Process
+1. Process = 1
+1. Continuous - 1

 ### Lit
 1. Scherer, K. R. (2001).
 Appraisal Considered as a Process of Multilevel Sequential Checking.
 In K. R. Scherer, A. Schorr & T. Johnstone (Eds.), Appraisal Processes in Emotion: Theory, Methods, Research (pp. 92-120): Oxford University Press.